arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 While it is **not what I am discussing here**, there is a large overlap.
 This style wasn't widely adopted, and it is interesting why.

-All critics essentially comes down to:
+All criticism essentially comes down to:
 1) tools can solve common issues solved by this notation
 2) it is not natural / you don't write text like this.